In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 --

-The server block is where we define our server set up:
+The server block is where we define our server set up.
+Take note of the root folder path, that is where our website is being served out of:

 ```nginx